BVantur/inspektify/README.md

 }
 ```

-# Features
+# Configuration

 This library was built with flexibility in mind.
 We don't want to force the behavior of the library
 upon the developer who uses this library, so we implemented a couple of configurations for the
 library to make it more flexible.
+The library also tracks which network transactions are from
+current active app session and highlights them in the list with a different background color.
+Network transactions
+from previous sessions have a background in light gray color.

 ### 1. Presentation type